point85/caliper/README.md

 *Product Unit*

 A unit of measure that is the product of two other units is defined as a ProductUOM.
-An example is a Joule which is a NewtonÂ·metre.
+An example is a Joule which is a Newton·metre.

 *Quotient Unit*

 A unit of measure that is the quotient of two other units is defined as a QuotientUOM.
 An example is a velocity, e.g. metre/second.